- Hiatal Hernia: Hidden Cause of Chronic Illness

 - Categorized in: General Health

-Spurred on by TV ads promising us a “germ free” environment, Americans use disinfectant sprays, antimicrobial soaps, disinfecting toilet bowel cleaners, antiseptic wipes and other products designed to keep our homes “germ free.”
+Spurred on by TV ads promising a “germ free” environment, Americans use disinfectant sprays, antimicrobial soaps, disinfecting toilet bowel cleaners, antiseptic wipes and other products designed to keep our homes “germ free.”
 However, the whole notion of “germ free” is a joke.
 Even after you wash that counter top with a disinfectant cleaner there are still millions of bacteria on that surface.
 It's just not possible to keep a home totally sterile.

 There are several reasons for this.
 First, the chemicals being used in these antiseptic soaps are toxic.
 Disinfectants create indoor air pollution which can cause eye, nose, and throat irritation, headaches, asthma, loss of coordination, nausea, cancer, and liver, kidney, and central nervous system damage.
-Also, in 1989, the EPA determined the toxic chemicals found in common household cleaners, often dispersed in fumes, are three times more likely to cause cancer than are other air pollutants.
+Also, in 1989, the EPA determined the toxic chemicals found in common household cleaners, often dispersed in fumes, are three times more likely to cause cancer than other air pollutants.

 Second, they contribute to the development of disease resistant microbes.
 They may actually make a person more, not less, prone to skin infections.
 That's partly because of their toxicity and partly because there are friendly microbes on our skin (just like there are in our colon) which help protect us.
 These antiseptics kill the good along with the bad.